-Constructed and dedicated as the Universalist Church in 1904, and after having changed hands known locally as The Community House, this historic building was acquired by the Moosehead Historical Society in 2005.
-It now serves as the home of the Center for Moosehead History and the Moosehead Lake Aviation Museum.
+Constructed and dedicated as the Universalist Church in 1904, and known locally as The Community House, this historic building was acquired by the Moosehead Historical Society in 2005.
+It now serves as the home of The Center for Moosehead History and the Moosehead Lake Aviation Museum.

 In 2007, Maine Woods Forever celebrated the creation of the Thoreau Wabanaki Trail by unveiling two granite sculptures on the lawn of the Center for Moosehead History.
-The sculptures are in honor of Henry David Thoreau and his Penobscot guides, Chief Joseph Attean and Joseph Polis.
-This date of the unveiling was the 150th anniversary of Thoreau’s third and final trip into the North Maine Woods.
+The sculptures are mounted in honor of Henry David Thoreau and his Penobscot guides, Chief Joseph Attean and Joseph Polis.
+This date of the unveiling marked the 150th anniversary of Thoreau’s third and final trip into the North Maine Woods.
 Two of his trips began their water route from Greenville’s East Cove.

-Exhibits focus upon Native American influence and artifacts, medical care in bygone days, the Greenville High School, and a special interactive exhibit depicting life in the area during the 1800s.
+Exhibits focus upon Moosehead’s Native American influence, families, and an extensive array of tools; the logging industry; Town of Greenville cultural heritage; and a special interactive exhibit depicting life in the area during the 1800s.

-The large exhibit hall on the main floor includes an extensive display of Native American artifacts, a number of other alternating displays, a gift shop offering books and videos pertaining to regional history, and the opportunity to view selected historic films.
-The large second floor auditorium offers a year-round vintage venue for both Museum-sponsored events and other programs of historic and local interest.
+The large exhibit hall on the main floor also includes an annually changing exhibit of local interest; a gift shop offering books and videos pertaining to regional history, and the opportunity to view selected historic films.
+The large second floor auditorium offers an acoustical sound space for both Museum-sponsored events and other programs.
 It is also available to the public for rent at a very reasonable rate.